Ty-R/contract-testing-demo/README.md

 * The publishing of contracts would be a step that follows the tests themselves
 * The awaiting of verification should be a step that follows the publishing

-"Waiting for verification" typically leans on the earlier-mentioned `can-i-deploy` utility, but this subject can get relatively complex, and it depends on existing development practices and delivery strategies.
+"Waiting for verification" typically leans on the earlier-mentioned `can-i-deploy` utility, but this subject can get relatively complex, and it depends on existing development practices and delivery strategies within a company.
 We may not want pipelines to fail for in-flight changes because there's no intention to actually deploy them yet, or we want to ensure that everything merged must be safe to deploy at any time.
 It's definitely worth reading an article on Pact's site regarding "[work in progress pacts](https://docs.pact.io/pact_broker/advanced_topics/wip_pacts)".

 ## Want More?